Gunzalez/Bulls-Eye-Game/README.md

 # Bulls-Eye-Game
-iOS practice - Little bulls eye game app.
-(Object-C)
+iOS practice - A small game where users try to guess the position of an image on a slider.